moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/Details.md

 Xamarin.Auth Cake script file is slightly modified to enable community members willing to help to compile Xamarin.Auth from source.
 Compilation is possible both on Windows and MacOSX.
-If working on both platforms Cake script expects artifacts to be build forst on Windows and then on MacOSX, so nuget target (nuget packaging) will fail if script is executed
+If working on both platforms Cake script expects artifacts to be build first on Windows and then on MacOSX, so nuget target (nuget packaging) will fail if script is executed

 #### Installing Cake